Our brands

 Key features

-“Eight years ago (2009), we were thinking about what we could do better to offer to the end consumer and we found that we should offer something more quiet, comfortable and warmer.
+“Eight years ago (2009), we were thinking about what we could do better to offer to the end consumer and we found that we should offer something more quiet, comfortable, and warm.
 In this respect, we could provide these features by including cork in our wood floors.”

 Michael Gerbl, Egger